zhangzhemin/PositionalLabel/README.md

 ## Usage

-This code is largely based on ["Swin-ViT"](https://github.com/microsoft/Swin-Transformer).
+This code is largely based on ["Swin Transformer: Hierarchical Vision Transformer using Shifted Windows"](https://github.com/microsoft/Swin-Transformer).
 We mainly modified ViT_B.py and swin_transformer.py in the models folder.

 ### Install